RGB-Tools/rgb-lightning-sample/README.md

 ```

 ### Sending assets
-To send RGB assets over the LN network, call the `keysend` command followed by:
+To send RGB assets over the LN network, call the `coloredkeysend` command followed by:
 - the receiving peer's pubkey
 - the bitcoin amount in satoshis
 - the RGB asset's contract ID